According to Cycling UK, around 300,000 bikes are stolen in England and Wales every year. Bike theft is big business.

 5. Inform your local bike shop

-You'll find most owners are happy to help where they can.
+You'll find most bike shop owners are happy to help where they can.
 Provide them with the details of your bike, along with a picture, in case someone brings it into their shop for repair.

 Having a bike stolen is both frustrating and unsettling.